citta-lab/ruby/README.md

 create app/helpers/questions_helper.rb
 route    resources :questions   #helps to route the page
 ```
+So what does the `migrate` directory script do ?
+Migrate script prefixed with timestamp to show when the migration command was generated, which consist of `change` method to `create_table` in the database with specified columns in the resource command.
+If we take close look at the migrate script we will also find rails added column for `timestamp` which will inturn create `created_time`and `update_time`columns as `created_at` and `updated_at` respectively.

+> Rails uses the linguistic convention to create table as the table names will be in plural though the generate resource was issued with singualr model name.
+For example: The model can have many entities inside the table so plural.

 step 2:
 creating the table which refers above script